Network Packet Capture

 /*

-* Remote port 7272 sends a websocket handshake response to local port 60653, indicating that the handshake is successful
+* Remote port 7272 sends a websocket handshake response to browser port 60653, indicating that the handshake was successful

 */